pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/6_hash_tables/0_note.md

 Why the name property name, KeyMap
 - A hashtable is a data structure that stores key-value pairs,
     - where the key is used to index and quickly retrieve the associated value.
-    - The key is typically a unique identifier that is used to locate the value in the hashtable.
+    - The **key is typically a unique identifier that is used to locate the value in the hashtable**.

-- In programming, a "keymap" typically refers to a data structure that maps keys (such as keyboard keys) to their associated actions or functions.
+- In programming, a **"keymap"** typically refers to a data structure that maps keys (such as keyboard keys) to their associated actions or functions.
     - For example, a keymap might map the "A" key to the action of typing the letter "A", and the "Enter" key to the action of submitting a form.

 Class definition